rahulmuthyam/cs6349-project/README.md

 # CS6349 - Project

-This is a simple file storage project following the client-server model of communication written over plain TCP sockets with security enhancements satisfying the project requirements
+This is a simple file transfer project following the client-server model of communication written over plain TCP sockets with security enhancements satisfying the project requirements

 ### Tech